-Post-training compression techniques have been extensively studied in quantization.
-Post-training quantization (PTQ) has become a popular choice in practice thanks to the ease of deployment without training, and minimal engineering effort needed for hyperparameter tuning \cite{kwon2022fast}.

-For ViTs, most used models in classification tasks are small (or tiny) variants in the ViT and DeiT model families.
-Indeed, prior token reduction techniques also experiment on small models due to the high training cost of larger models.
-When multiplying the training cost and the hyperparameter tuning cost, the total computing budget can be unaffordable for many researchers and practitioners \cite{DBLP:journals/corr/abs-2106-10270}.

-Motivated by the fact that the highest-performing models are too expensive to compress, we propose a training-free pipeline for compressing large ViTs.
-We take the method's speed as an equally-important figure of merit as the final model performance and constrain our solution to be training-free (\cref{tab:comp_app}).
+For ViTs, most of the models used in classification tasks are small (or tiny) variants in the ViT and DeiT model families.
+Prior training-based token reduction techniques have experimented with a focus on small models due to the high training cost of larger models~\cite{rao2021dynamicvit,liang2022expediting}.
+When considering the training and hyperparameter tuning costs, the total computations can become unwieldy for many researchers and practitioners \cite{DBLP:journals/corr/abs-2106-10270}.
+Motivated by the fact that the highest-performing models are too expensive to compress, we propose \textbf{a training-free framework for compressing large ViTs}.
+We take the method's speed as an equally important figure of merit as the final model performance and constrain our solution to be training-free.
 Our work addresses the following question: How do we compress ViTs without expensive training to realize high-accuracy inference models?